25/09/2025- 05/01/2026 (Week 1 - Week 15)

 We started drafting and thinking of issues around us that we can try

-issue: overcrowding in Syopz Mall.
-We decided on this issue as we
+one issue: overcrowding in Syopz Mall.
+We decided on this issue

 Week 2